pantheon-systems/documentation/source/content/guides/disaster-recovery/04-incident-remediation.md

 As part of the Managed Updates deployment process, a Multidev will be cloned from the Live environment.
 It will be used primarily for testing, but also as a backup.
 If the Live deployment fails, results in a regression, or compromises the site, this Multidev will be used as the source to restore Live to a pre-deploy state.

 #### Codebase is unrecoverable
-The codebase can be restored from a selected backup via Terminus - the Dashboard **Restore** tools restore all aspects of the site, and cannot be used to restore selectively.
+The codebase can be restored from a selected backup via Terminus - the Dashboard **Restore Tools** restore all aspects of the site, and cannot be used to selectively restore.
 Refer to the [Backup Restore](https://pantheon.io/docs/terminus/commands/backup-restore) documentation for more information.

 #### Reverting a bad commit to Pantheon
 If a bad commit has been deployed to your Pantheon site, you can roll back the commit using Git.
 The process depends on the nature of the change and whether it involves core updates or upstream updates, etc. Refer to the [Undo Commits](https://pantheon.io/docs/undo-commits) documentation for more information.